 - the Business Planning section of DEED’s website

 - the EDC’s Business Plan Outline and Business Plan (a MS Word document)

 - a start-up business plan template by SCORE

 - writing a business plan by the SBA

 Small Business Development Centers (SBDC) are available to area businesses and residents seeking assistance in starting a new business, expanding an existing business, developing a Business Plan, obtaining economic and demographic information and statistics.
 The southwest regional SBDC office is located at Southwest Minnesota State University, Science and Technology (ST) Building, Room 201, 1501 State Street, Marshall, MN 56258.
 Call Monday through Friday, 8:00 a.m. to 4:30 p.m. at 1-800-642-0684 ext.
 7386 or 507-537-7386 or email SBDC@smsu.edu for more counseling information.

-Southwest Initiative Foundation (SWIF) and its Minnesota Center of Rural Entrepreneurship (CORE) is a one-stop shop for entrepreneurs to find resources and tools to succeed, including its Starting a Small Business webcast.
+Southwest Initiative Foundation (SWIF) is a one-stop shop for entrepreneurs to find resources and tools to succeed, including its Starting a Small Business webcast.

-Local SCORE counselors are available at the EDC office to assist you in creating a business plan or take their free, online business workshop on Developing a Business Plan.
+The EDC can assist you with creating a business plan or check out SCORE’s free, online business workshop on Developing a Business Plan.

 SCORE is America’s premier source of free and confidential small business advice for entrepreneurs.
 SCORE “Counselors to America’s Small Business,” is a nonprofit association dedicated to educating entrepreneurs and helping small businesses start, grow and succeed nationwide.
 SCORE is a resource partner with the U.S. Small Business Administration (SBA).